-Delegates looking to work towards their AAT Advanced Diploma in Accounting Level 3 & 4, must first have completed the AAT Foundation Certificate in Accounting (Level 2), or have gained sufficient experience in an accounting role.
+Delegates looking to work towards their AAT Advanced Diploma in Accounting Level 3 & 4 must first have completed the AAT Foundation Certificate in Accounting (Level 2) or gained sufficient experience in an accounting role.

 Due to the nature of this course, we also recommend that students:

-Upon successfully completing the two levels in this package and passing your exams, you can start applying for more senior accounting roles, or move into the Accounting industry for those new to the industry, or wondering how to get into Accounting.
+When you have completed your AAT Level 3 and Level 4 training and exams, you can apply for senior Accounting roles or move into the Accounting industry for those new to the industry, or considering how to get into Accounting.

-You’ll also be able to gain AATQB status and apply for the AAT full membership and achieve professional MAAT status.
+You’ll also be able to gain AATQB status and apply for professional MAAT status.
 Both allow you to have the letters AATQB and MAAT after your name, and be able to submit final balances for any sized organisation.